cerner/terra-core/packages/terra-list/docs/guides/MultiSelectList.md

     event.preventDefault();
   }
 ```
-Terra list comes with additional helpers to manage state, in this case we want to determine if the selection has selected or unselected the list item key in our state.
+Terra list comes with additional helpers to manage state.
+In this case, we want to determine if the selection has selected or unselected the list item key in our state.
 So we use the utility method `updatedMulitSelectedKeys`, which returns an array of the keys following the addition or removing of the key passed.
 We then set this as our state.
 ```jsx
   handleItemSelection(event, metaData) {
     event.preventDefault();